MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

 DualEngineConfigurableSitesFlags_Disabled            | Disables the configurable sites feature.
 DualEngineConfigurableSitesFlags_EnableConfigurableSuccessResponse            | Allow configurable site switching on a successful navigation.
 DualEngineConfigurableSitesFlags_EnableConfigurableRedirectResponse            | Allow configurable site switching on a redirected navigation.
-DualEngineConfigurableSitesFlags_IntranetIsConfigurable            | Treat all intranet sites as configurable by default.
+DualEngineConfigurableSitesFlags_IntranetIsConfigurable            | Treat all Intranet sites as configurable by default.
 DualEngineConfigurableSitesFlags_AllowConfigurableRedirectToImplicitNeutral            | Allow configurable site switching when redirecting to neutral sites regardless of site list if the navigation is sticky.

 Flags to control special engine switching headers and behaviors for configurable sites.